+Syntax delayed-enable seconds

+no delayed-enable

-Syntax delayed-enable seconds no delayed-enable Context config>router>if Description This command creates a delay to make the interface operational by the specified number of seconds The value is used whenever the system attempts to bring the interface operationally up.
+Description This command will cause a delay in the activation of an IP interface by the specified number of seconds.
+The delay is invoked whenever the system attempts to bring the associated IP interface up.

+The no form of the command removes the command from the active configuration and removes the delay in activating the associated IP interface.
+If the configuration is removed during a delay period, the currently running delay will continue until it expires.

 Parameters seconds - Specifies a delay, in seconds, to make the interface operational.

-Values 1 - 1200 dist-cpu-protection
+dist-cpu-protection

-Syntax dist-cpu-protection policy-name no dist-cpu-protection enable-ingress-stats
+Syntax dist-cpu-protection policy-name

+no dist-cpu-protection